 Because people often don’t wear masks at home (even around sick people), researchers could defensibly randomly assign people to wear masks or not.
 They randomly assigned parents to wear no mask, a surgical mask, or an N95 mask like the one I’m wearing here.

 Then they tracked how many parents got the flu.

+About 16% of parents not wearing a mask got sick, compared to 8% in the surgical and N95 mask groups (called “P2” masks in Australia).
 Thus, masks seemed to work!
 But again, surgical masks were just as effective as N95 masks.
-And the effect size was fairly large—75% reduction in infection risk.
+And the effect size was fairly large—half the infection rate.

 Perhaps not surprisingly, the masks only worked for people who actually wore them.
 There was no benefit among people who often forgot or just gave up on wearing the mask.

 How on Earth Could Surgical Masks Work as Well as N95 Masks at Capturing Viruses

 OK, at this point, there must still be some skeptical readers out there.
 There’s no way that surgical masks can capture particles that small!
 I saw a doctor on Quora say that “most masks” can’t capture particles the size of viruses.

 But when we ignore our intuition and look at actual test data, reality is far more interesting.
 Test data shows surgical masks are surprisingly effective, even for tiny particles.
 For example, in one study, researchers tested particles down to .007 microns (even smaller than viruses) and found that a simple surgical mask blocked 80%.